One needn’t have a special Valentine, to be one.

 Find a way to share love with everyone you meet, leaving behind a trail of hearts as you go.

 In the words of Maya Angelou, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-Today a 10% forecast of precipitation resulted in 100% buckets of water, requiring the tallest galoshes and multiple delays in play.
+If you visit Muirfield Village Golf Club for the annual Memorial Tournament, bring an umbrella.
+Today’s no-precipitation forecast resulted in 100% drenching buckets of water, requiring galoshes and multiple delays in play.

 Life Lessons: Sufficiency Hospitality Be Prepared Lesson Learned

-Backroads’ hiking and cycling adventures immersed me in pristine wildflowers, glaciers and salmon jumping upstream.
-I prepared my body for the challenge by pedaling at the gym; I broke in new hiking boots walking around town.
+Backroads’ hiking and cycling adventure immersed me in pristine wildflowers, glaciers and salmon jumping upstream.
+I prepared my body for the challenge by cycling at the gym and broke in hiking boots walking around town.

-The girls were lively, and became even more so when I joined them jumping on the sofa.
-Our mothers frowned at that.
+The girls were lively and became even more so when I joined them jumping on the sofa.
+Both Violet’s and my mother frowned at that.

-Precious and precocious, it won’t be long until she is riding the waves, turning sand into castles and lemons into lemonade.
+Precious and precocious, it won’t be long until she grows up and is riding the waves, turning sand into castles and lemons into lemonade.

-July gifts us with the coldest evening on record as The Boys and Girls Club of Greater Cincinnati summer Project Yoga session ends.
+July gifts us with the coldest evening on record, as The Boys and Girls Club of Greater Cincinnati summer Project Yoga session ends.

-After completing stretching and balancing poses, we all sit on our mats and breath deeply.
+After completing stretching and balancing poses, we sit on our mats and breathe deeply.
 Focusing on the breath directs attention and promotes relaxation, providing the kids a simple and accessible tool to reduce anxiety.
-We select a place to go in our imagination, then relax on our mats and have a peaceful rest.

 The kids say their “Yoga Nap” is the part of class they like best.
-I watch the most fidgety child roll up in his mat like a yoga burrito and finally become still.
-I breathe deeply myself, knowing I’m making a difference.
+I them to select a place to go in their imaginations, then guide them to relax and have a peaceful rest.
+As I watch, the most fidgety child rolls up in his mat like a yoga burrito until, within its embrace, he finally becomes still.
+What makes each of us feel safe is very personal.

-I’ve never been, but now etched upon my sight
+Now etched upon my sight

 Your streets, sidewalks, and smiling faces